ambuda-org/vidyut/vidyut-lipi/README.md

 -----------------------------

-There are two main alternatives to `vidyut-lipi`, both of which have been influential on the design of `vidyut-lipi`:
+There are two main alternatives to `vidyut-lipi`, both of which have been influential on our overall design:

 - [Aksharamukha][am] offers high quality and supports more than a hundred different scripts.
 Aksharamukha offers best-in-class transliteration, but it